5 Gardening Myths We Need to Stop Believing

 The notion that adding sand to clay soil will improve its drainage is a persistent myth that can lead to a major gardening faux pas.
 When combined, clay and sand can create a cement-like substance, exacerbating drainage issues rather than alleviating them.

 To improve clay soil naturally, incorporate organic matter such as compost or well-aged manure.
-This will enhance soil structure, increased aeration, and facilitate better drainage without the risk of turning your garden beds into concrete-like plots.
+This will enhance soil structure, improves aeration, and facilitates drainage without risking cement-like soil.

 Pesticides: The Harmful Shortcut